-Sharon Philomena and Thirusangu [2001] proved the cycle cactus graph $C_n^{(3)}$ , the tree of diameter 4 obtained from the bistar $B{n,n}$ by subdividing the middle edge with a new vertex, and the graph obtained by joining one vertex of a cycle and one vertex of degree 2 of a comb by an edge have square and cube difference labelings (that is, the absolute cube difference of end-vertices of the edges are distinct).
-Sherman [2413] proved the path union of $nC_3$ and the disjoint union of m stars $K{1,n_1}, K{1,n_2}, \ldots, K{1,n_m}$ are square difference graphs
+Shiana [2623] proved that paths, cycles, stars, fans, wheels, crowns, helms, dragons, coconut trees, and shell graphs admit cube difference labelings.
+Sharon Philomena and Thirusangu [2610] proved the cycle cactus graph $C_n^{(3)}$, the tree of diameter 4 obtained from the bistar $B{n,n}$ by subdividing the middle edge with a new vertex, and the graph obtained by joining one vertex of a cycle and one vertex of degree 2 of a comb by an edge have square and cube difference labelings (that is, the absolute cube difference of end-vertices of the edges are distinct).
+Sherman [2620] proved the path union of nC_3 and the disjoint union of m stars $K{1,n_1}, K{1,n_2}, \ldots, K{1,n_m}$ are square difference graphs cycle of a theta graph, the one point union of any number of theta graphs, the path union of any number of copies of a theta graph, the fusion of any two vertices in the cycle of a theta graph, and the switching of a central vertex of a theta graph.

-Subashini, Bhuvaneswari, and Manimekalai [2566] proved the following graphs have square difference labelings: theta graphs, the duplication of any vertex of degree 3 in the cycle of a theta graph, the one point union of any number of theta graphs, the path union of any number of copies of a theta graph, the fusion of any two vertices in the cycle of a theta graph, and the switching of a central vertex of a theta graph.
+Subashini, Bhuvaneswari, and Manimekalai [2785] proved the following graphs have square difference labelings: theta graphs, the duplication of any vertex of degree 3 in the